Eyelid Surgery: What You Need To Know

-If you are over the age of 35, we typically recommend a blepharoplasty procedure, since this is the age when the eyelid normally begins displaying symptoms of aging.
+If you are over the age of 35, our doctor in Miami recommends a blepharoplasty procedure, since this is the age when the eyelid normally begins displaying symptoms of aging.
 Some individuals may want to have a blepharoplasty at an earlier age because they have a family history of severe bags and droopy eyelids.

-Before you undergo a blepharoplasty, Dr. Antún will carefully examine your eye structure and face to offer information about what you should expect from your procedure.
+Before you undergo a blepharoplasty procedure in Miami, Dr. Antún will carefully examine your eye structure and face to offer information about what you should expect from your procedure.
 You should thoughtfully consider any information that he provides to make sure that this type of surgery is the best choice for you.

 Although most individuals make good candidates for blepharoplasty, this surgery is not for everyone.
 Individuals with certain types of eye conditions may not be appropriate candidates.
 Other factors that could impact the decision to go forward with this type of surgery are eye conditions like glaucoma and dry eyes.
 Be sure to inform Dr. Antún of any medical conditions that you have.

 What To Expect

 Although different types of surgeries have varying procedural details, most eyelid surgeries proceed with the application of a local anesthetic to the eyelids, along with the creation of several small incisions around each eyelid.
 Most incisions can be hidden within eyelid folds to minimize scarring.